CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 # Module 3: Explore Dynamics 365 Customer Insights - Journeys

-## Objectives
+## Lab Objective

-In this module, you will see that customer journeys are a key component in Dynamics 365 Customer Insights - Journeys.
-You will create customer journeys as a basis for any marketing effort to guide the path a customer takes while interacting with your organization's marketing process.
-The goal of the journey, when it is complete, is to turn them into revenue.
+In this lab, you will be performing the following task:

+Task 1: Login to Dynamics 365 Customer Insights

 ## Estimated Time: 60 minutes